harshavardhanreddy06/git-popai/README.md

-# Parakeet AI Desktop UI Clone
+# POPAI

-This is a desktop UI clone of Parakeet AI, built with Electron.
+This is a desktop UI of POPAI, built with Electron.
 It features a floating, transparent, always-on-top window, styled to resemble Parakeet AI's desktop app.

 ## How to Run